keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

       to define tasks using
       [Deno](https://deno.com/)
       scripts,
-      which use a syntax similar to JavaScript and Typescript, with a few limitations.
+      which use JavaScript with a few limitations.
       You can use this to specify simple actions without having to define a full container.
       See [runtime examples](#examples-for-deno-runtime-and-python-runtime-runners)